harshthakur066/React-Native--Basics/README.md

 `npm start`

 Install Expo App in your mobile device.
-Scan the QR Code in LAN or Tunnle (for Local connenct your device using usb)
+Scan the QR Code in LAN(connect it with usb) or Tunnle.